First and Second Conditional Negotiating Practice

 do extra preparation before the next lesson

-give me a budget of 7 million dollars for a project
+give me a budget of $7 million for my project

 give me a full refund